hideyuki001/translation-os/README.md

 **“Semantic + Pragmatic + Cultural Structure Mapping”**

-This repository publishes the complete Language-Agnostic Core, extracted from the Unified Translation OS master specification.
+This repository publishes the complete Language-Agnostic Core, extracted from the Translation OS master specification.

 ---